Avaya-Infinity/omni-sdk-web/README.md

 ### Messaging UI

 Provides a built-in Messaging UI component to view the messages exchanged on the conversation and send messages or attachments.
-The module is dependent on Messaging and Core modules.
+The module is dependent on [Core](#core) and [Messaging](#messaging) modules.
 The look and feel of the Messaging UI component is highly customizable so that you can blend it with your application’s theme.
 It takes care of rendering the rich media action buttons and sending the respective response from the user.
 Using this module is the quickest and easiest way to add Avaya Infinity™ Web Chat capabilities into your client application.
 More details about the Messaging UI module can be found [here](./messaging-ui.md).

 ## Combining the Modules